 Talib laid on the ground for a few moments before walking off the field.
 He walked off the field without any help, and appeared to be limping.
 Talib was later examined by team doctors in the locker room.
-After initially calling it a rib injury, the Patriots reported a knee ailment:

 Denver proceeded to score when Manning threw a 1-yard touchdown pass to Jacob Tamme later in the drive that Talib sustained the injury.
 That score gave Denver a 10-0 lead.